Resume vs. CV: Key differences and examples

 How the terms differ across the world

 U.S. and Canadian-based organizations reserve the term “CV” for academic or research positions.
-However, many European countries use “CV” as the default term for any job application.
-Keep that in mind if you are exploring professional opportunities in Europe.
+However, many other countries and regions use “CV” as the default term for any job application.
+Keep that in mind if you are exploring professional opportunities abroad.

 After you’ve identified which document you need, you’ve got to perfect the formatting so you can connect with hiring managers.
 A clean, well-organized document will be easier to read and more likely to pass through Applicant Tracking Systems (ATS), which many businesses use to screen candidates.

-Here are some formatting do’s and don’ts for both documents.
+Here are some formatting dos and don’ts to follow:

-- Including a professional summary, relevant skills, and work history
+- Include a resume summary, relevant skills, and work history

 - Use a professional font